kolehiyolo/persn-adulting_101_v2/NEXT.md

-1. Next step is to compartmentalize the components for reuse
+1. Now turning the sub-components into their own files